taha-salam/Tetris-Game-C-/README.md

 - Strengthened understanding of real-time graphics and event handling using SFML.
 - Improved logical problem-solving skills for implementing collision detection and game loops.
 - Built foundational skills for game development workflows and user interaction handling in C++.

-## 📸 Screenshots

-*Add gameplay screenshots here for better presentation on GitHub.*

 ## ⚙️ How to Run

 1. **Ensure SFML is installed and linked in your Visual Studio project:**